Listen to This Post

-A lot of times a play on words with car shipping company names can cause you to believe you are looking at company reviews and other online reviews for another company.
-This makes it so scam auto transport firms offer car shipping services that dupe customers to trust them while working off the backs of the legitimate company.
+A lot of times a play on words with car shipping company names can cause you to believe you are looking at company reviews and other online reviews for a specific company that has a good reputation.
+This makes it so scam auto transport firms offer car shipping services that dupe customers to trust them while working off the backs of the legitimate company they are pretending to be.
 This leaves you open to the previously mentioned scams.

 Some scams are not isolated towards auto shipping alone, but also include stealing money from sellers and buyers for vehicles.